avine/bem-flex-grid/README.md

   <div class="bfg__box bfg__box--12"></div>
 ...
 ```

+> If the total size of the boxes along the line is less than `12` then the remaining space is distributed depending of `.bfg--main-[P]` modifiers.

 As the grid is responsive, you can change the `.bfg__box` element size at each breakpoint.